openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 hello_reshape_ssd <path_to_model> <path_to_image> <device>
 ```

-To run the sample, you need specify a model and image:
+To run the sample, you need to specify a model and image:

-- you can use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
+- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
 The models can be downloaded using the [Model Downloader](@ref omz_tools_downloader).
-- you can use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.
+- you may use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.

 > **NOTES**:
 >
 > - By default, OpenVINO™ Toolkit Samples and Demos expect input with BGR channels order.
-If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
+If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application, or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Embedding Preprocessing Computation](../../../docs/MO_DG/prepare_model/convert_model/Converting_Model.md).
 >
 > - Before running the sample with a trained model, make sure the model is converted to the intermediate representation (IR) format (\*.xml + \*.bin) using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >